 When housebreaking goes sideways there may be a number of things happening:

 - The puppy may have too much freedom and/or lack of supervision.
 By using crates, gates and other barriers, you restrict your puppies ability to wander and have unsupervised accidents.
 Being confined also allows them to feel the 'need' to go and notify the humans rather than just having accidents on the floor.
+As your puppy slowly graduates to freedom you want to limit the area in your home to a single room, gradually expanding the area as the accidents decrease.

 - There is not a consistent schedule of getting the puppy outside as often as they need.
 Puppies need to have access to the bathroom area throughout the day and often at night for many weeks.